-Your drill press is to be used with drill bits of 1/2" or less in diameter.
+Your drill press is to be used with drill bits with a shank of 1/2" or less in diameter.
 The following will give the inexperienced operator a start on common drill press operations.
 Use scrap material for practice to get a feel of the machine before attempting regular work.

-MARNING: The use of accessories and attachments not recommended by Delta may result in risk of injury.
+⚠ WARNING: The use of accessories and attachments not recommended by Delta may result in risk of injury.